 Important Data Privacy Laws

-- California Consumer Privacy Act (CCPA): CCPA went into effect on January 1, 2020, and oversees the way businesses handle California resident data.
-California residents have the right to know the ways corporations collect data, and it allows them to access and remove data from the corporate systems.
+- California Consumer Privacy Act (CCPA): CCPA went into effect on January 1, 2020.
+It oversees how businesses handle California residents’ data.
+CCPA requires users to be informed about how their data is collected and used.
+And it allows users to access and remove their data from corporate systems.

-- Health Insurance Portability and Accountability Act (HIPAA): HIPAA is a federal law that defines the way organizations store, secure, share, transfer, and audit patient information.
-It affects mainly healthcare providers and hospitals, but even ecommerce and other businesses that store patient information must apply HIPAA regulations to security controls.
+- Health Insurance Portability and Accountability Act (HIPAA): HIPAA is a federal law that defines how patient data must be stored, secured, shared, transferred and audited.
+Mainly, it affects healthcare providers and hospitals.
+But even e-commerce stores that handle patient data must apply HIPAA rules to their security controls.

-- Children’s Online Privacy Protection Act (COPPA): COPPA is an older law enacted in 2000 that defined the way businesses collect and share children’s information.
-Organizations that handle data for children under twelve must protect their screen names, email addresses, chat names, photographs, audio files, and geolocation coordinates.
+- Children’s Online Privacy Protection Act (COPPA): COPPA is an older law enacted in 2000 that aims to protect children under the age of 12.
+It defines how businesses can collect and share their data.
+Businesses must protect children’s screen names, email addresses, chat names, photos, audio files and location.

-Aside from CCPA, the above data privacy laws cover federal regulations, but several other laws are set forth by individual states.
-Several US states have their own regulations that oversee the way US businesses store state resident information.
-California, New York, Maryland, Massachusetts, Hawaii, and North Dakota have laws that regulate the way their consumer data is stored and shared.
-For example, the New York SHIELD Act aims to improve data security by enforcing stronger cybersecurity requirements on companies that store New York resident data.
+The data privacy laws above are all federal regulations, except CCPA.
+But California isn’t the only U.S. state that has privacy laws.
+New York, Maryland, Massachusetts, Hawaii and North Dakota all have laws that regulate how state residents’ data is stored and shared.
+For example, the New York SHIELD Act aims to enforce stronger cybersecurity requirements on companies that store New York resident data.

 International Data Privacy

-Organizations that work with international user data have the added overhead of complying with laws affecting European residents.
-While two primary privacy laws are the main concerns for US companies, the following two privacy regulations concern EU resident data:
+When organizations work with data from residents of the European Union (EU), there’s additional overhead.
+While two primary privacy laws are the main concerns for U.S. companies, the following two privacy regulations concern EU resident data:

 - The Cookie Law: Cookies are small files stored on a user’s device to save website information.
-This information could be sent to third-party entities or disclosed should the device be stolen.
-The Cookie Law requires user consent before a website can store a cookie on the user’s device.
+If a device is stolen, this information could be sent to third parties or disclosed.
+The Cookie Law requires user consent before a website can store a cookie on their device.

-- General Data Protection Regulation (GDPR): GDPR is one of the strictest data privacy laws governing EU resident data.
-Organizations that violate GDPR face potentially millions in fines and penalties.
+- General Data Protection Regulation (GDPR): GDPR is one of the strictest data privacy laws that governs EU resident data.
+Fines and penalties for violating GDPR can are often in the millions.
 GDPR oversees data privacy, data security, accountability for organizations, and the penalties for violations.
-Organizations that store EU consumer data must ensure that they publish how user data is stored, shared, and collected and offer an easy way for users to have their data removed from the corporate system.
+Organizations that store EU consumer data must ensure that they publish how user data is stored, shared and collected.
+And they must offer an easy way for users to request their data be removed from corporate systems.